Model-Based-Design-Lab/cmlib/packages/README.md

 ## Prerequisites

-Make sure that you have python 3.x.x installed, including pip.
+Make sure that you have python 3.8.x installed or newer, including pip.

 ## Install